BerndSchuller/inhpc_dm/README.md

 ### Development install

-Note: You will need JupyterLab and NodeJS to build the extension package.
+Note: You will need JupyterLab, npm  and NodeJS to build the extension package.

-To install NodeJS, you can use the package manager on your system, e.g. on a Debian system:
+To install NodeJS and npm, you can use the package manager on your system, e.g. on a Debian system:

 ```